zuozhenggh/learning-library/data-management-library/autonomous-database/developer/ajd-soda/simple-app/simple-app.md

     ![Microservice Company One, Two, Three & Four](./images/task5/microservicecompanyonetwothreefour.png)

-14. **Go** to the first Terminal window where the micro-service is running on port 5000, and hit CTRL+C to stop it.
+14. **Go** to the first Terminal window where the micro-service is running on port 5000, and press CTRL+C to stop it.

     ````
     <copy>